otero-baguer/bremen_deep_learning_intro/README.md

 ### 3) Install required packages

+1. Open a console on the folder where you have the repo and create a virtual environment by running `conda create --name dl_intro`.

+2. Activate the environment with the command `conda activate dl_intro`.

-The list of required packages is contained in the file [requirements.txt](/requirements.txt).
-To install all of them open a console on the folder where you have the file and type `pip install -r requirements.txt`.
+3. The list of required packages is contained in the file [requirements.txt](/requirements.txt).
+Install all of them by running the command `conda install --file requirements.txt`.

+4. Install `pytorch`.
+If you have a supported Nvidia GPU on our system run `conda install pytorch torchvision cudatoolkit=9.0 -c pytorch`.
+Otherwise just run `conda install pytorch torchvision -c pytorch`.

 ### 4) Run Jupyter Notebook
 When everything is installed open a terminal on the exercises folder and run `jupyter notebook`.